osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 #### Control Request

-A control request contains three fields described as follows:
+At a high level, a control request contains three fields described as follows:
 * __version__: the version field describes the version of NOFSP used for the message.
 It is important to note that this does not describe the version of the application implementing NOFSP.
 This field is used to check compatibility between different entities in the network.
 This field can never be empty.